zkhin/backend/README.md

 - Configure the MAIL FROM domain of `mail.real.app`
 - If this is a production account, you will also want to configure DKIM for `real.app` in the SES interface.

+SES also requires you confirm the email you wish to send email from (even if you've already confirmed the domain).

+- If this is a production account, you will need to get access to the `no-reply@real.app` address to confirm it.
+- If this is a development account, you can set the environment variable `SES_DEV_FROM_ADDR` in a `.env` file in the `real-main` directory to set the from address to one that you control and can confirm.

 #### SNS

 _Once per AWS Account_